oslego/blogpost-reference-box/understanding-reference-box.md

 ## The `padding-box`

-The `padding-box` reference box constrains the shape's coordinate system within the box defined by the outer edges of the element's padding.
+The `padding-box` reference box constrains the shape's coordinate system to the box defined by the outer edges of the element's padding.

 Let's use the `padding-box` reference box and specify a padding.